chomd90/extreme_sparse/README.md

 ## ESPN: Extremely Sparse Pruned Networks

-This is the code used to generate results for our NeurIPS submission.
+This is the code to reproduce the results from the paper.

 <p>
 <img src="figures/figure1.png" height="300">